If I could give you one piece of advice for home updates, it’s this: choose a color palette for your house.

 Farrow & Ball Down Pipe

-The first is Down Pipe and it’s found on the kitchen island and the entrance to the pantry.
-It’s a darker color that is described as ‘lead gray’, though in our house it takes on a blueish color.
+Down Pipe is used on the kitchen island and the entrance to the pantry.
+It’s a darker color that is described as ‘lead gray’, though it takes on a blueish color in our house.
 It felt like a good balance with Card Room Green and the fruit wallpaper.

 Farrow & Ball Dead Salmon

 Another color not on the palette is Dead Salmon.
 It’s an ‘aged salmon pink’ and takes on a browner, mushroom-like color in some lighting.
 You can find it on our kitchen range wall and in the dining room.
-In fact, it’s on the walls and ceiling of the dining room!
+It’s on the walls and ceiling of the dining room!

 Farrow & Ball French Gray